peterbb/gfeeds/website/page.md

 <a href="https://flathub.org/apps/details/org.gabmus.gnome-feeds"><img src="https://raw.githubusercontent.com/flatpak-design-team/flathub-mockups/master/assets/download-button/download.svg?sanitize=true" height="100" alt="Get it on Flathub" /></a>

+### Fedora

+Feeds is available on Fedora's official repos.
+Just run `sudo dnf install gnome-feeds` in your terminal to install it.
+Alternatively, use [Flatpak](#flatpak-recommended) to get the latest and greatest version of Feeds.

 ### AUR

 If you're using Arch Linux or an Arch based system, you can install the [`gnome-feeds-git`](https://aur.archlinux.org/packages/gnome-feeds-git/) package from the AUR.